kevinkarl22/jFullPageScroller/README.md

 Optionally, you can assign callback scripts for each section you want.

-To add callbacks, create an object using the following the format:
+To add a callback, create an object using the following the format:

 ```javascript
   'TARGET SECTION ID': {